goigarg/Key-Gen-Script/README.md

 - Install Laravel 6
 - Replace the files with your Laravel files
 - Update Database in .env file
+- Register a new User
+- The first user will be admin
+- Go to /admin to access admin panel

 Made Using Laravel 6